gmgale/Lavravel-API/README.md

 ## Cache DB queries

-Use Redis to cache DB queries for x minutes
+Use Redis to cache DB queries for x minutes.
+Define x in .env file

 ## Tests